ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 Restore points are automatically removed from the Veeam self-service portal when you delete a virtual data center.
 For more information, see [Deleting virtual data centers](/docs/vmwaresolutions?topic=vmwaresolutions-shared_deletinginstance).

-If you remove a vCloud Director virtual data center from your account, all backups and restore points that are associated with the virtual data center are deleted and cannot be recovered.
-If you remove all vCloud Director virtual data centers in your account, all backup operations are stopped.
+If you remove a VMware Cloud Director virtual data center from your account, all backups and restore points that are associated with the virtual data center are deleted and cannot be recovered.
+If you remove all VMware Cloud Director virtual data centers in your account, all backup operations are stopped.
 {: important}

 ## Related links